Hipparchus-Math/hipparchus/src/site/markdown/userguide/analysis.md

 API, or functions for which user does not have control to the full underlying code (for example functions that call external libraries).

-Apache Commons Math provides one implementation of the <a href="../apidocs/org.hipparchus/analysis/differentiation/UnivariateFunctionDifferentiator.html"> UnivariateFunctionDifferentiator</a> interface: <a href="../apidocs/org.hipparchus/analysis/differentiation/FiniteDifferencesDifferentiator.html">
+Hipparchus provides one implementation of the <a href="../apidocs/org.hipparchus/analysis/differentiation/UnivariateFunctionDifferentiator.html"> UnivariateFunctionDifferentiator</a> interface: <a href="../apidocs/org.hipparchus/analysis/differentiation/FiniteDifferencesDifferentiator.html">